mfsjr/manifold-dx/README.md

    can be expressed as a unique key, so deeply nested state graphs have a 'flat' representation.**

-   App state is a single store of "state objects", which are mutable plain javascript objects.
+   App state is held in a "store" of "state objects", which are mutable plain javascript objects.
 They contain the immutable data that React uses, or other state objects, so you can have deeply nested state.
    The Action API's keep it all straight for you.